nadath/nadath.github.io/_art/skullamo.md

 ---

 date: 19 May 2020;
-name: mid-track Amo on X-ray;
+name: mid-track Amo on X-ray
-made with: Photoshop